 Dates and times - This denotes a timestamp that can be tracked in different ways, for example when the user really answered the response, or when the response was sent to the server (this may differ when working online or offline).
 Bear in mind that all times outside Modified to Web account completely rely on the mobile device time and might not be exact.

 The options available are:

 - Modified from App - when the response was last updated within the app (usually when pressing the finish button)

 - Created in App - When the response was created within the app

 - Time taken to complete - Difference between created within the app and when modified from the app

 - Modified to Web account - When the response was completely received to the web account.
 If the response was updated within the web account, then it’s the date & time of the modification.

 Same Answer - For example, If you want to ask the responders name at the beginning of the interview, but you want to repeat this at the last summary page for report purposes as well.

-Other - When you want to generate a unique number for each of your responses, you can use the option Unique ID v2.
+- Unique ID - Choose this option if you want to generate a unique number for each of your responses.

 So to summarise AutoCapture is a hidden field that collects information without the users involvement and adds them into your reports automatically.